jhamayank02/AQI-Route-Optimizer/README.md

 > If two routes get me there, which one is easier on my lungs?

-It is especially useful as a portfolio project because it touches several real-world concerns at once: external APIs, route geometry, AQI sampling, ranking logic, caching, typed frontend state, and Dockerized deployment.

 ## What It Does

 - Searches places from free-text input.